Hungarian–Ottoman Wars: Balkans and Turkish wars of Louis I of Hungary

-In 1344, Louis I of Hungary, who would rule from 1342–1382 and earn the epithet "the Great", invaded Wallachia and Moldavia and established a system of vassalage.
+In 1344, Louis I of Hungary, who would rule from 1342 to 1382 and earn the epithet "the Great", invaded Wallachia and Moldavia and established a system of vassalage.

 Louis and his 80,000 strong army repelled the Serbian Dušan's armies in the duchies of Mačva and principality of Travunia in 1349.
 When Emperor Dušan broke into Bosnian territory he was defeated by Bosnian Stjepan II with the assistance of Louis' troops, and when Dušan made a second attempt he defeated by Louis in 1354, capturing Mačva and Belgrade.
 The two monarchs signed a peace agreement in 1355.

 His latter campaigns in the Balkans were aimed not so much at conquest and subjugation as at drawing the Serbs, Bosnians, Wallachians and Bulgarians into the fold of the Roman Catholic faith and at forming a united front against the Turks.
 It was relatively easy to subdue the Balkan Orthodox countries by arms, but to convert them was a different matter.
 Despite Louis' efforts, the peoples of the Balkans remained faithful to the Eastern Orthodox Church and their attitude toward Hungary remained ambiguous.
 Louis annexed Moldavia in 1352 and established a vassal principality there, before conquering Vidin in 1365.
 The rulers of Serbia, Walachia, Moldavia, and Bulgaria became his vassals.
 They regarded powerful Hungary as a potential menace to their national identity.
 For this reason, Hungary could never regard the Serbs and Wallachians as reliable allies in subsequent wars against the Turks.

 In the spring of 1365, Louis headed a campaign against the Bulgarian Tsardom of Vidin and its ruler Ivan Sratsimir.
-He seized the city of Vidin on 2 May 1365; the region was under Hungarian rule until 1369.
+He seized the city of Vidin on 2 June 1365; the region was under Hungarian rule until 1369.

 In 1366 Byzantine Emperor John V visited Hungary to beg for help against the Ottoman Turks, who were in increasing conflict with the Balkan vassal states.